SFU-Archives/digital-repository-utilities/utilities/clamav.md

 - You will need administrator access to your computer to install the software.

 ## Configuration
 You will need to create and edit configuration files to run the software.
-In order to access these files, set your Mac to view hidden files: `shift + command + .`.
+In order to access these files, set your Mac to view hidden files: `shift + command + .`

-- Navigate to `/usr/local/etc/clamav`.
+- Navigate to `/usr/local/etc/clamav`

-- Create copies of the sample config files `clam.conf.sample`and `freshclam.conf.sample` as `clam.conf` and `freshclam.conf`.
+- Create copies of the sample config files `clam.conf.sample`and `freshclam.conf.sample` as `clam.conf` and `freshclam.conf`

 - Use a text editor (e.g BBEdit) to find and comment out (add `#` to) these lines in both files: